-First Up, Congratulations to Sulaiman Bada!
+Congratulations to Sulaiman Bada!

 Technology with the ability to learn the same way humans do is mindblowing, and Sulaiman Bada wants to be part of this amazing technology!
 Accumulating 19 college credits while still in high school, Sulaiman has demonstrated his determination and ability to make the world a better place with the use of technology.
 One example of this is his involvement in an interdisciplinary collaboration between Physics, Computer Science, and design, where Sulaiman led a team that proposed solar panels to power technology that would display environmental readings and now community information.
 We are proud to offer Sulaiman an Intertech Foundation STEM Scholarship for the upcoming school year.

 To give you a better chance to get to know this future Machine Learning /Artificial Intelligence engineer, we have asked him a few questions.

 Q: When did you first decide you wanted to be involved in Computer Science, particularly Data Science and Artificial Intelligence?

 I first decided I wanted to be involved in Computer Science early fall of 2019.
 I chose Data Science in particular because of how it mixes so well with Computer Science.
 A combination of these fields makes A.I, and that is where my interest lies.

 Q: What made you interested in this field and computer science??